 Painkiller injections can also help provide temporary yet lasting relief in cases of severe sciatica, especially if the pain is recurring.
 Other obstructions can also cause sciatica in the spine.
 Spinal stenosis, or a narrowing of the spine’s nerve gaps, can cause pain in the back and limbs.
 Sometimes, this can develop unwanted bony growths, called bone spurs.
 Removing these can help relieve sciatic pain.
 Treatment for stenosis may require more immediate interventions, including surgery.
 Piriformis syndrome, on the other hand, is usually caused by an irritation of the piriformis muscle.

 This irritation might be anything from a sports injury after a period of inactivity to pulling a muscle or internal bleeding.
 Sedentary patients are more likely to develop piriformis syndrome, as the muscle is more vulnerable to tearing or other forms of injury.
 Differentiating between the two is essential because not only are the treatments different, but the pain relief methods differ as well.
 For example, stretching that might help sciatica patients at home could worsen piriformis pain.
-However, self-diagnosis can be very difficult because sciatica and piriformis syndrome share most symptoms.
+However, self-diagnosis can be very difficult because sciatica and piriformis syndrome share the most symptoms.
 If you are experiencing unilateral (one-sided) back and leg pain, go to a doctor.

 Recognizing Piriformis Syndrome